grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

   --no-summary
 ```

-### Remove unnecessary checks, groups and custom metrics
+### Test script optimizations

-If everything else has failed and you are trying to squeeze more performance out of the hardware,
-you can consider optimizing the code of the load test itself.
+If you are trying to squeeze more performance out of the hardware, you can consider optimizing the code of the test script itself.

-**Checks and groups**
+#### Checks and groups

 k6 records the result of every individual check and group separately.
 If you are using many checks and groups, you may consider removing them to boost performance.

-**Custom metrics**
+#### Custom metrics

 Similar to checks, values for custom metrics (Trend, Counter, Gauge and Rate) are recorded separately.
 Consider minimizing the usage of custom metrics.

-**Thresholds with abortOnFail**
+#### Thresholds with abortOnFail

 If you have configured [abortOnFail thresholds](/using-k6/thresholds#aborting-a-test-when-a-threshold-is-crossed), k6 needs to evaluate the result constantly to verify that the threshold wasn't crossed.
 Consider removing this setting.

+#### JavaScript optimizations

+Finally, if all of the above suggestions are insufficient, there might be some JavaScript optimizations you can do.
+This includes general improvements to minimize script complexity: avoid deeply nested `for` loops, don't keep references to large objects in memory if it can be avoided, keep external JS dependencies to a minimum, perform tree shaking of the k6 script if you have a build pipeline, etc.

+See [this article](https://javascript.info/garbage-collection) about garbage collection in the V8 runtime.
+While the JavaScript VM k6 uses is very different and runs on Go, the general principles are applicable.
+Keep in mind that memory leaks are still possible in k6 scripts, and might lead to much quicker RAM exhaustion if not fixed.

 ## File upload testing